Sven-Seyfert/sven-seyfert/README.md

 ## Hi there, I am Sven aka SOLVE-SMART.

-    I am a Software Development Engineer in Test (SDET).
+    I am a Software Development Engineer in Test (SDET) 🧪

 ### More important: I am a husband, father, friend, son, IT geek and very involved.